 The Electronic Records function enables complete, tamper-proof documentation of all actions and changes performed in testXpert III.
 Users define the degree to which the actions must be logged and possibly explained in accordance with their regulatory requirements (for example, changes to a test-relevant parameter such as test speed).
 This data is stored in the audit trail.

 - The logging entries are saved automatically and independently from the type in the system audit trail or in the respective test programs/series.

 - The data is saved in binary coding and cannot be edited with Windows standard programs.

-- Output can be generated in "readable" form (HTML / PDF) anytime in testXpert III.
+- Output can be generated in "readable" form (HTML / PDF) in testXpert III at any time.

 - Logged data is archived in encrypted form.